Center-Abstract-Concrete-Machines/CCAM/src/content/programs/24-5-10-future-rhythm-machines-chicago-house.md

 In the workshop, participants will use inexpensive microcontrollers to create their own modular Chicago house rhythm machines.

-Muindi Fanuel Muindi will lead a panel FRM’s themes.
+Muindi Fanuel Muindi will lead a panel on FRM’s themes.

 The FRM publication will include a transcription of the panel, DIY synth instructions, and writings on Chicago House Music’s legacy in black music, technology, and sociality by invited authors.